 Cookie sheet/baking tin

 I use this really sturdy baking sheet for much more than baking.
 I mainly use it to roast vegetables or other one-pan meals as it copes well with high temperatures and doesn’t buckle like cheaper ones can.
 But it is also great for all kinds of baking and is a handy pan lid for lidless pans!
 I often use mine to transport food around instead of a tray too.
-Just be sure to check that this size will fit in your oven!
-Buy in the US or the UK.
+Just be sure to check that this size will fit in your oven as ovens vary.
+Buy in the US or the UK

 Baking tin liners